diagrams/diagrams-doc/manual/diagrams-manual.rst

 Each vector space has a type of *vectors* `v` and an associated type of *scalars*, `Scalar v`.
 A vector represents a direction and magnitude, whereas a scalar represents only a magnitude.
-Important operations on vectors and scalars include:
+Useful operations on vectors and scalars include:

   * Adding and subtracting vectors with `(^+^)` and `(^-^)`
   * Multiplying a vector by a scalar with `(*^)`
+  * Linearly interpolating between two vectors with `lerp`
+  * Finding the `magnitude` (length) of a vector
+  * Projecting one vector onto another with `project`.

-See `Data.VectorSpace`:mod: for other functions and operators.
+See `Data.VectorSpace`:mod: for other useful functions and operators.

 One might think we could also identify *points* in a space with vectors having one end at the origin.
 However, this turns out to be a